 What I love the most is the community that has been built around Uko Ono.
 One guy told me he’s lost 20 kilos since joining because being part of this group has bought him so much joy.
 It’s not really about the instrument but what goes on around it.
 I’m not a great uke player but I am good at nurturing communities, a talent I’ve finally discovered in my 50’s!

-Ukuleles painted by the master, Brentyn Lugnan.
-Photo courtesy of Uko Ono
+Ukuleles painted by Brentyn Lugnan.
+Photos courtesy of Uko Ono

 Q. How did you discover your love for the ukulele?